 John Robert McQuaid, Ph.D

-Professor of Clinical Psychology, Department of Psychiatry, UCSF
+Weill Institute of Neuroscience, Department of Psychiatry, UCSF

 Dr. McQuaid completed his undergraduate degree in psychology at the University of California, San Diego, his Ph.D. in clinical psychology at the University of Oregon, and his internship and postdoctoral fellowship at the University of California, San Francisco.
 From 1995 to 2009 he served on the faculty of the University of California, San Diego and as a staff member at the VA San Diego Healthcare System, moving into the role of Associate Chief of Psychology at the VA in 2004.
 In 2009 Dr. McQuaid accepted the position of Associate Chief of Mental Health at the San Francisco VA Medical Center, and joined the faculty at the University of California, San Francisco.